fashionliteracy/fashionliteracy/_posts/2020-04-11-garment-printing.md

 paginate: true
 ---

-Printing plays a crucial role in increasing the value of the garment and making it desirable for the consumers.
-The process of garment printing has evolved over time from the most basic technology of screen printing to the most advanced technology of digital printing.
-The quality and finish achieved varies in different technologies.
-In this article, the three different levels – basic, intermediate and advanced are discussed.

-## Introduction

 T-shirt printing i.e. garment printing is very different from fabric printing or panel printing as a garment is three dimensional and care needs to be taken